renaissance-publishing/renaissance/content/chapters/21-races.md

     light travelers; they therefore spawn many adventurers, explorers and wanderers.

-  - Vitals:
+#### Vitals

+Spirits bound to plants.

-      - Old Age: Unknown
+- Old Age: -
 - Average Height: 1.8m
 - Average Weight: 60kg

-  - Spirits bound to plants.
+- Diet: Omnivore (preferential herbivore), *Rooting*

 - DUR 35, STR 30
 - \+10 INT, +5 SOM, +5 WIL
 - Movement: Foot 4 / 12
 - Senses: Normal, Mage-Sight
+- Size: Medium
 - Tags: Supernatural, Humanoid, Shambler
 - Language Groups: HHED
 - *Rooting*: shamblers can *root*: when rooted, shamblers look more like natural trees (they may attempt a Disguise check to pass as a natural tree).
   While rooted, Shamblers have Fast Healing 2.
   - It is a one minute Task Action to either root or unroot.
   - If a shambler roots for 1 hour (in a location with access to sunlight, in good soil), then they will not need to otherwise eat, sleep or drink for 24 hours.

-  - Optional Background: Shambler Community
+#### Optional Background: Shambler Community

 - 10 ranks in two Technical skills
 - 10 ranks in Survival
 - one Skill Kit
 - one weapon (of Cost: Moderate)

 ### Tempters